unionai-oss/unionml/docs/source/flyte_sandbox.md

 1. Spin up a Flyte sandbox, which is a standalone, minimal Flyte cluster that you can create on your individual laptop or workstation.
-2. Configure digit classification `flytekit-learn` app to use the Flyte sandbox as the compute backend for our training and prediction workload.
+2. Configure digit classification `ulearn` app to use the Flyte sandbox as the compute backend for our training and prediction workload.